-Molly Oliver Flowers is a small, sustainable floral design company founded in 2011 by Molly Oliver Culver, Co-Farm Manager and Flower Grower at The Youth Farm.
+Molly Oliver Flowers is a small, sustainable floral design company founded in 2011 by farmer/educator, Molly Oliver Culver.

-I love to connect my clients with local flowers, sharing in the fun of learning about what’s in season at the time of their event, and creating gorgeous arrangements that evoke time, place, and emotion.
+I love to connect my clients with locally grown flowers, to share the fun of learning about what’s in season at the time of their event, and to create gorgeous arrangements that evoke time, place, mood and my clients’ individual style.

 I source 90-100% of the flowers we use within 200 miles of New York City, from both regional and urban farms.
-An organic farmer of 10+ years myself, I love supporting the talented community of dedicated farmers who grow an incredible diversity of beautiful flowers, cut days or even hours before, and delivered at peak quality to the city.
-Collaborating with these new growers to share experiences, discuss trending varieties and colors, and celebrate our successes is one of the best parts of this work!
+An organic grower of 10+ years myself, I love supporting the talented community of dedicated farmers who grow an incredible diversity of beautiful flowers, cut days or even hours before, and delivered at peak quality to the city.
+Collaborating with these new growers to share experiences, discuss trending varieties and colors, and celebrate our successes is one of the most exciting aspects of this work.

 Did you know that 80% of the flowers we buy currently are grown abroad?
 Like so many industries, the US flower growing industry has shrunk to a relative handful of small scale growers across the country.
-Equally inspired by the beauty of flowers and by the creativity and ingenuity of the tight knit community of surviving flower farmers I came to know as I began my farm training in earnest in 2008, I was ready and excited to both bring a sustainable approach to floral design to Brooklyn, and to see how I could support the resurgence of a local flower growing community in the Hudson Valley, New Jersey, Long Island and elsewhere in our region.
+Inspired by the beauty of flowers and the ingenuity of the tight knit network of surviving domestic flower farmers I came to know as I began growing flowers in 2008, I was motivated and excited to bring a more seasonal, sustainable approach to floral design to Brooklyn, and to see how I could support the renaissance of a regional flower growing community in the Hudson Valley, New Jersey, Long Island and elsewhere.

-Our local farmers are contributing our communities’ health, by preserving farmland, creating meaningful new jobs and increasing dollars circulating in our local economy.
-I also work with veteran wholesalers on 28th St. (our local wholesale flower district) who enjoy sourcing the freshest seasonal blooms from from our regional growers.
+Our local farmers are contributing to our communities’ health by preserving farmland, creating meaningful new jobs and increasing dollars circulating in our local economy.
+I also work with veteran wholesalers on 28th St. (our local wholesale flower district) who enjoy sourcing the freshest seasonal blooms from from many longstanding regional growers.

-It’s par for the course in the NYC events world to throw away all decor at the end of the night — this waste (vases, flowers, candles, etc.) winds up in a landfill.
+It’s par for the course in the NYC event world to throw away much of the decor at the end of the night — this waste (vases, flowers, candles, etc.) winds up in a landfill.
+Currently, many flower studios still rely heavily on floral foam and other synthetic, non-biodegradable products to create designs — all of this goes into landfills as well.
 Need I go on?
-There are a number of ways I work to reduce waste – both in the studio and on event day.
+There are a number of ways I work to reduce waste, both in my day-to-day work in the studio and on event days.
 Some of those ways: I offer a variety of vessels as rentals, and re-use these as long as possible.
-I make complimentary ‘grab and go’ bouquets for your guests, and generally ensure you and your guests go home with as many flowers at the end of your event as desired.
-Whatever isn’t claimed, I take to The Youth Farm and compost.
+I make complimentary ‘grab and go’ bouquets for your guests, and generally ensure you and your guests go home with as many peak quality flowers at the end of your event as desired.
+Whatever isn’t claimed, I take to The Youth Farm and compost; this becomes nutrient-rich soil amendment for this wonderful educational farm in Crown Heights.
 Much of the cardboard and paper packing and packaging from vessel shipments is re-purposed or recycled.
-I avoid all use of synthetic floral foam or other non-biodegradable products.
+I avoid all use of synthetic floral foam or other non-biodegradable products and chemicals.

 You can learn more about my work as a ‘farmer-florist’ and slow flower activism in my 2015 interview with Debra Prinzing, of Slow Flowers.com.